johnthepink/johnthepink.github.io/_posts/2016-04-18-so-i-made-a-react-native-app-this-afternoon.md

 ![](/public/img/bitminter.png)

-I have built apps using Objective C, and I have been building Cordova-based app using React and Meteor.
+I have built apps using Objective C, and I have been building a Cordova-based app using React and Meteor.
 So, I have at least an idea of what's going on in both situations.
 I have always dreaded jumping in to Objective C, and I have always been let down by the _feeling_ of a Web View app.
 Which is why React Native has been on my radar for a bit.

 ## React Native promises a lot